fluxo-app/fluxo-api/README.md

 # fluxo-api
-Api for Fluxo, a Kanban Dashboard for your Trello boards
+Api for Fluxo, a Kanban Dashboard for your Trello boards.